harshsha5/Mirrors-and-Lasers/README.md

 Instructions to run:

-Simply copy the file to your current working directory and type in python mirror.py
+Simply copy the file to your current working directory and type in 'python mirror.py'